abratcher1/Outbreak-detection-with-WLO-RShiny/README.md

 ## Code Structure
 The included code contains two major steps:

-  1. Data cleaning and tokenization
+  1. Data cleaning and tokenization (i.e. splitting the text field into separate words)
-  2. Dashboard creation
+  3. Dashboard creation, including calculating WLO for each token